 Imagine that you try to open a door.
 The pivot point is simply where the hinges are located.
 The closer you are to the hinges, the larger the force you must use.
 If you use the handle, though, the lever arm will increase, and the door will open with less force exerted.

-Do not confuse this concept with the centrifugal force - the centrifugal force is directed towards the pivot point, parallel to the lever arm.
-Such a force doesn't cause torque (you can check it, substituting an angle of 0° into the torque formula).
+💡 Do not confuse this concept with the centrifugal force - the centrifugal force is an inertial force that pulls away from the pivot point, parallel to the lever arm.
+Such a force doesn't cause torque (you can check it by substituting an angle of 0° into the torque formula).

 How to calculate torque